14 Strategies to Respond to the Silent Treatment Without Escalating Things

 The silent treatment is a manipulative way to inflict pain on someone without visibly bruising them.
 It can be damaging if left unaddressed and cause a lot of unhappiness in your relationship.

-In this article, you will learn 14 strategies on how to respond to the silent treatment effectively and without turning the conversation into a major argument.
+In this article, you will learn more about what the silent treatment is and get 14 strategies on how to respond to the silent treatment effectively and without turning the conversation into a major argument.

 Sidebar: Also, you might want to check out this book, which shows how you can create mindful habits into your relationships.

 What You Will Learn